gene-yoo/loot-demo/README.md

 ![Loot View Portfolio](gifs/view-portfolio.gif)

-## 5. Buy and/or Sell Cryptocurrencies
+## 5. Buy and Sell Cryptocurrencies
 - As a user, I am able to buy and sell cryptocurrencies at latest market prices so that I can commit trades to my portfolio.

 ![Loot Buy and Sell Crypto](gifs/buy-sell-crypto.gif)

-## 6. User Authentication / Authorization
+## 6. User Authentication and Authorization
 - As a user, I am able to login to the application with my credentials so that I can view my portfolio performance.

 ![Loot User Auth](gifs/user-auth.gif)